Getting started with Julia

 or an Enum

-, when one of the former is likely a better choice.
+, when one of the latter is likely a better choice.
 The JuMP Style guide recommends reserving Symbol

 s for identifiers.
 See @enum vs. Symbol for more.